SanchitSharma10/roblox-agent-extension/README.md

 # Roblox Economy Extension

 A Chrome extension that provides insights into the Roblox virtual economy through AI-powered analysis.
+While it is a WIP, you can access the link here: https://roblox-agent-extension.fly.dev/
+- The chat may not work right away and give an error.
+It just means the server was asleep.
+Try it again in a few minutes and it should be working!

 ## Features